Mount Adams (Washington): Geology

 The Indian Heaven volcanic field is located between St. Helens and Adams and within the Indian Heaven Wilderness.
 Its principal feature is an 18 mi long linear zone of shield volcanoes, cinder cones, and flows with volumes of up to 23 cumi with the highest peak, Lemei Rock.
 The shield volcanoes, which form the backbone of the volcanic field, are located on the northern and southern sides of the field.
 Mount St. Helens and Mount Adams are on the western and the eastern sides.

 To the east, across the Klickitat River, lies the Simcoe Mountains volcanic field.
 This area contains many small shield volcanoes and cinder cones of mainly alkalic intraplate basalt with fractionated intermediate alkalic products, subordinate subalkaline mafic lavas, and several rhyolites as secondary products.
 There are about 205 vents that were active between 4.2 million and 600 thousand years ago.

 Seismic activity around Adams is very low and it is one of the quietest volcanoes in Oregon and Washington.
 It is monitored by the Pacific Northwest Seismic Network and the Cascades Volcano Observatory via a seismic station on the southwest flank of the mountain.

+During the month of September 2024, the U.S. Geological Survey Cascades Volcano Observatory recorded six earthquakes ranging in magnitudes 0.9 to 2.0.
+With a normal rate of one earthquake every 2–3 years, this is above background levels, and the most since recordkeeping began in 1982.
+The USGS plans to install temporary seismic stations around Mount Adams to better estimate the size and depth of these earthquakes.